IgniteUI/igniteui-docfx/en/components/geo-map-display-esri-imagery.md

 ---
 title: Map | Data Visualization Tools | Ignite UI for Angular | Esri Maps | Infragistics
 _description: The Map allows you to display imagery from Esri Street Maps.
 View the demo and usage for more
-_keywords: map, Ignite UI for Angular, infragistics
+_keywords: map, Ignite UI for Angular, infragistics, imagery tiles, Esri, Arc GIS
 mentionedTypes: ['XamGeographicMap']
 ---

 ## Displaying Imagery from Esri Maps

-The [`IgxArcGISOnlineMapImagery`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxarcgisonlinemapimagery.html) is a free geographic imagery mapping service created by Esri.
-It provides over 40 styles of geographic imagery tiles of the world.
+The [`IgxArcGISOnlineMapImagery`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxarcgisonlinemapimagery.html) is a free geographic imagery mapping service created by <a href="https://www.esri.com/" target="_blank">Esri</a> company.
+It provides over 40 styles of geographic imagery tiles of the world and some thematic tiles for the USA.
 This geographic imagery service can be accessed directly on <a href="https://services.arcgisonline.com/ArcGIS/rest/services" target="_blank">www.arcgisonline.com</a> web site.

 ### Demo